SamScherer1/SwiftDJITutorials/source/ios-tutorials/UXSDKDemo.md

  If an application is not activated, the aircraft will not bind (if required) or if a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled and flight will be limited to a zone of 100m diameter and 30m height to ensure that the aircraft stays within line of sight.

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).
-//TODO: resume here!

 ## Implementing the DUXDefaultLayoutViewcontroller

-After you finish the steps above, let's try to implement standard DJI Go UIs and functionalities with DJI's UXSDK functionalities, by just going through a very few simple steps.
+After you finish the steps above, let's implement standard DJI Go functionalities, by just going through a few simple steps.

 #### Working on the Storyboard